canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-openstack-with-conjure-up/install-openstack-with-conjure-up.md

 ## Overview
 Duration: 1:00

-[OpenStack](https://www.openstack.org) is a very popular software for creating private and public clouds.
+[OpenStack](https://www.openstack.org) is a very popular software stack for creating private and public clouds.

-OpenStack is quite an advanced platform and deploying it may not be an easy task.
+OpenStack is an advanced platform and deploying it manually may not be an easy task.
 Luckily, with [conjure-up](https://conjure-up.io), it's very simple and straightforward.

 ### What you'll learn